freezy/double-espresso/README.md

 * [Issue 66](https://code.google.com/p/android-test-kit/issues/detail?id=66): Test hangs and timeout on setUp: GoogleInstumentation (ActivityFinisher) leaks activities between tests
 * [Issue 76](https://code.google.com/p/android-test-kit/issues/detail?id=76):	Support comparing CharSequences which are not Strings (patch included)
+* [Issue 84](https://code.google.com/p/android-test-kit/issues/detail?id=84): Tests failing on L with: This message cannot be recycled because it is still in use.
 * [Issue 85](https://code.google.com/p/android-test-kit/issues/detail?id=85): Enhancement with Patch: Provide ability to viewMatch Spinner for selected item's toString

 To use this version, add the following maven repository to your build: